Henry Parnell, 1st Baron Congleton: Works

 Parnell also wrote about penal matters.
 In the domain of civil engineering, he authored the 1833 and 1838 editions of A Treatise on Roads, in which the works and techniques of Thomas Telford were described.

 Family

 Parnell married Lady Caroline Elizabeth, daughter of John Dawson, 1st Earl of Portarlington, in 1801.
 In 1842, having suffered for some time from ill health and melancholy, he committed suicide by hanging, aged 65.
 He was succeeded in his titles by his eldest son John Vesey Parnell.
 Lady Congleton died in February 1861.

 The couple had three sons and three daughters who reached adulthood.

 A daughter, Frances Louisa, died when she was five years old, and was buried in Westminster Abbey.
 Her monument bears the inscription "Sacred to the memory of Frances Louisa Parnell.
 Born 28 October 1806 Died 18 September 1812.
 Interred under this spot.
 This monument is placed here by her afflicted and disconsolate mother."

+His great grandson Henry Parnell, 5th Baron Congleton was the youngest Member of Parliament killed in World War I.